 Canada: The lieutenant governor of Quebec, Jean-Louis Roux, resigns.

 South Korea: Foreign Minister Gong Ro Myung resigns.
 The next day Yoo Chong Ha is named to succeed him.

 Pakistan: President Farooq Leghari dismisses Prime Minister Benazir Bhutto and appoints Miraj Khalid as interim prime minister.
 Sahabzada Yaqub Khan becomes foreign minister; Shahid Hamid, defense minister.

-Palau: President Kuniwo Nakamura is reelected with 62% of the votes against 38% for Ibedul Yutaka Gibbons.
+Palau: President Kuniwo Nakamura is reelected with 64% of the votes against 36% for Ibedul Yutaka Gibbons.
 Tommy Remengesau is elected vice president.

 Puerto Rico: Gov. Pedro Rosselló of the New Progressive Party wins reelection with 51.1% of the vote against 44.5% for San Juan mayor Héctor Luis Acevedo of the Popular Democratic Party.